Insight alone hasn’t been enough.

 • Move towards clarity, meaning, and reclaiming your voice

-I help women who want more than regular talk therapy and are willing to go deeper.
-They are open to using body-based approaches (like eye movements, breathing, tapping, and nervous system regulation practices) to connect what they know to impact how they are live.
-They are open to learning how to reset the brain when it’s stuck on a safety mode (full disclaimer: I am a total brain nerd).
+I work with women who are ready to go deeper—beyond talk therapy—and into real, lasting change.The women I work with are open to body-based approaches like eye movements, breathing, tapping, and nervous system regulation.
+They’re ready to connect what they know to how they actually live.
+Many are curious about how the brain and body work together (full disclosure: I’m a total brain nerd).

-It is my honor to help my clients name painful places, release emotion, and move towards feeling at home in their bodies again or for the first time.
+It’s my honor to help clients name what hurts, release what’s stuck, and start to feel more at home in their bodies—maybe for the first time.

 Am I the right therapist for you?

-Let me help you trust your gut and move from collecting information to connecting and correcting your system.
+Let me help you move from collecting information to connecting the pieces.

 Rebeca Gilbert butterfly hug Faith-Based Somatic & EMDR Therapy for women

-As a trauma survivor, holder of stories, and fellow human I know what it's like to grow up with messy layers of pain, abuse, and religious trauma.
-I am committed to holding safe spaces for people to move toward their healing.
+As a trauma survivor, story-holder, and fellow human, I know what it’s like to grow up with messy layers—pain, abuse, religious trauma, chronic health issues.

 Background & Training